Access Your Patient Record

 Registering on the NHS app does not give you access to your whole medical record.
 You will need to verifiy your ID before you can view your medical record.
 For more information please visit Getting started with the NHS App - NHS App help and support - NHS

-Registering for Online Access Using Other Online Services
+Registering for Proxy Access

 Register as a proxy user for someone elses account (please be aware this is given at the GP's discretion).
 Before we can give access, we will require a proxy form, completed by both parties.
 Please print and sign this form as we are unable to accept electronic signatures.